Dexyod/tweeter/README.md

 ### Responsive Design

 - If on mobile or iPad Tweeter shifts the layout for a more user friendly experience
+- Added Sass to help design flow and ease of use

 ![responsive](public/images/responsive-design.png)